History of Embroidered Patches in War

 Military Patches as Collectibles

 As aforementioned, military patches became popular as collectibles during World War II.
 What most people don’t know is that Walt Disney Studios designed the military patches for World War II.
-The studio created 1200 insignias featuring iconic Disney characters and infantry-inspired designs.
+THE/STUDIO created 1200 insignias featuring iconic Disney characters and infantry-inspired designs.

 Although this may seem peculiar, Walt Disney and Roy, his brother, served in the US military.
 The designs were so popular that people who love military history still collect the patches today.